QuantEcon/lecture-jax/lectures/mle.md

 print(stats_poisson.summary())
 ```

 ```{exercise-start}
 :label: newton_mle1
 ```

-Define a quadratic model for a single, continuous explanatory variable, given by,
+We define a quadratic model for a single explanatory variable by

 $$
     \log(\lambda_t) = \beta_0 + \beta_1 x_t + \beta_2 x_{t}^2
 $$

-Calculate the mean on the original scale instead of the log scale by exponentiating both sides of the above equation, which gives,
+We calculate the mean on the original scale instead of the log scale by exponentiating both sides of the above equation, which gives

 ```{math}
 :label: lambda_mle
     \lambda_t = \exp(\beta_0 + \beta_1 x_t + \beta_2 x_{t}^2)
 ```

-Simulate the values of $x_t$ and $\lambda_t$ by using the following constants:
+Simulate the values of $x_t$ by sampling from a uniform distribution and $\lambda_t$ by using {eq}`lambda_mle` and the following constants:

 $$
     \beta_0 = -2.5,\\